Jump to:

 2022/12/5709ffb71882b139e5b387a0d5c03f3d.jpeg

-We recognise that many local businesses and community groups deliver projects and programs that provide a wide range of shared objectives with FreshSNAP.
+We recognise that many health promotion organisations and community groups deliver projects and programs that provide a wide range of shared objectives with freshSNAP.

 Why partner with us?

-We are always looking for partners who want to:
+We’re always looking for partners who want to:

-• Innovate and build healthier and happier communities.
+• Innovate and build healthier, happier communities.

-• Be a part of school health and wellbeing programs.
+• Support school-based health and wellbeing programs.

 stickers/sticker-6.svg